Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 ![Map2_Rviz](./images/map2_rviz.png)

+### 3. Record what you can visualize in RViz and an image of the physical map created.

 ## TASK-5 Test `sensor_fusion_localization` package on map-2.

-Similar to Task 4, test your sensor fusion on the new map, record videos of your results, and submit the report.
+Similar to Task 4, test your sensor fusion on the new map, record videos of your results.

 ## TASK-6 Write up a report

 For the submission of this project, you should submit a 3-4 page report.
 The report should explain the EKF algorithm, your implementation, your results, and what you could do to improve on the results, both in terms of setup (i.e. how might you create a more stable environment for localization) and in terms of methodology (what other methods would you use to do a better job and why).
 As part of your report, you should also submit videos of your robot alongside the estimated path.

 # Additional Documentation from Template: